What You Need to Know About the Flu Crisis

 This may seem obvious.
 After all, you have probably suffered from the flu several times before and are confident that you’d be able to recognize it.
 However, it can be more difficult than you think, especially if it’s your child who’s sick.
 You can’t feel what they feel, and they might not know how to accurately communicate their symptoms.

 Luckily, diagnosing apps are becoming more and more popular.
 While you should not rely on any third-party service more than a healthcare professional, many of these apps take it a step above just listing the symptoms.
 Several have devices that you can plug into your phone that can collect data such as your blood pressure, your glucose levels, or even the presence of the strep virus.
-Not everyone can afford to have access to these sort of diagnosing technologies, though, so rely on your doctor.
+Not everyone can afford to have access to these sorts of diagnosing technologies, though, so rely on your doctor.

 Don’t Wait for It to Get Worse